Thiago099/SKSE-Menu-Framework-SDK/README.md

 Put the contents of the part two on your skyrim root folder

+## Using this mod's template

+Clone [this](https://github.com/Thiago099/SKSEMenuFrameworkTemplate) repository and follow the instructions on the readme.md

 ## Configuring existing project

 Add the following code to your cmake lists, and either update the `addMenuFramework("$ENV{SKYRIM_MODS_FOLDER}" "$ENV{IMGUI_LIB_FOLDER}")` function call with your paths, or set up these two environment variables: